 But can good-natured, well-intentioned philanthropy not do the good it is meant to do?
 Could it even lead to elitism and inequality?
 Could it be… harmful?
 On the surface, one is inclined to say no (especially as a donor), but a deeper look is warranted:

 These radio programmes give a brief history of economics from three different periods.
 They also discuss some of the most fundamental concepts in economics using simple examples.
-Well worth of listen!
+Well worth a listen!

 Stephen Kinsella has kindly agreed to write a short article for us about his new book Quick Win Economics.
 This is a great book for those who want to explore economics in the context of daily life.